DongeunPaeng/moments/README.md

 It seems like I have to use square brackets to join(?) another Schema to the Schema I'm building.
 For example, if I want to connect a User with his/her Comments, I have to write like this: comment: [{ type: mongoose.Schema.Types.ObjectId, ref: "Comment" }]

 Passport serializes and deserializes user instances to and from the session to enable persistent login sessions.
 This will make possible to use req.user anywhere in the application.

+To use passport.serializeUser and passport.deserializeUser (session) I have to use express-session first.

+Actually, it's passport.deserializeUser method that generates and pass the 'req.user'.

+If I set express-session option resave to true, the session will be saved every time regardless if there was a change in the session.

+If I set express-session option saveUninitialized to false, the session will not save any session which is not initialized(empty).